hanami/guides/content/v2.0/views/input-and-exposures.md

 end
 ```

-When called, the books show view will now render:
+When called from an action, the books show view will now render:

 ```shell
 $ curl http://localhost:2300/books/1